stefanrueger/urboot/README.md

 **Compiling an urboot bootloader.** The small sizes of `urboot` bootloaders depend on many a trick of the trade, most of which only work with the avr-gcc toolchain used for compilation.
-It turns out that two older avr-toolchains, version 4.8.1 or 5.4.0, produce pretty tight code.
+It turns out that two older avr-toolchains, version 4.8.1 and 5.4.0, produce pretty tight code.
 Linux binaries of these are located in the `src/avr-toolchain` directory.
 This project uses helper programs in perl: an avr-gcc wrapper `urboot-gcc` and `hexls` that shows stats of the produced `.hex` files.
 So, all things considered, compiling this project is easiest on Linux with perl installed (and some